maramti/myHelpCenterBot/README.md

 the customer submit their complaint or question to the bot and the bot processed the text and provide an answer.

-Database Storage – Processed logs, entities, and intents are stored in structured collections (ProcessedLogs, Entities, Intents).
+Database Storage – Processed logs, entities, and intents are stored in structured collections..

 Knowledge Base – Patterns and solutions are stored and linked to processed logs for future reference.